Mary Ann Mantell: Family life

 Mary Ann Woodhouse was born on 9 April 1795 to George Edward Woodhouse and Mary Ann Woodhouse.
 In 1816 she married Gideon Mantell and lived with him in Lewes.
 Although initially she accompanied Mantell on his fossil collection trips, their marital relationship suffered and the pair became increasingly distant, causing their marriage to end in divorce.
 Gideon Mantell bemoaned this separation: "There was a time when my poor wife felt deep interest in my pursuits, and was proud of my success, but of late years that feeling had passed away and she was annoyed rather than gratified by my devotion to science."
 They had three children together, including prominent New Zealand scientist and politician Walter Mantell.
 Gideon was the primary caretaker of the children after the divorce was finalised.
 Except for brief visits in 1840 for the funeral of their second daughter, and in 1850 to Chester Square in London, there is no evidence the couple had any further association.
-Gideon Mantell was plagued with illness in his latter years and died in 1852 of an overdose of opium taken " medically to relieve pain".
-Mary died at her home in Cheptow Villas, Bayswater, London on 20 October 1869.
+Gideon Mantell was plagued with illness in his latter years and died in 1852 of an overdose of opium taken "medically to relieve pain".
+Mary died at her home in Chepstow Villas, Bayswater, London on 20 October 1869.